Black Sea Eastern Anatolian Coast IMMA

 Sub-criterion B2: Aggregations

-Survey data show that common dolphins (Delphinus delphis) are widely observed across the IMMA.The heat map generated from CeNoBS surveys conducted in 2019 shows aggregations of this species in the western part of the IMMA off Sinop to Samsun, but they are also widely distributed along the entire coast and extend to offshore areas.
+Survey data show that common dolphins (Delphinus delphis) are widely observed across the IMMA.
+The heat map generated from the CeNoBS surveys conducted in 2019 show aggregations of this species in the western part of the IMMA off Sinop to Samsun, but they are also widely distributed along the entire coast and extend to offshore areas.
 Harbour porpoise are present in the narrow coastal strip in waters less than 1000m deep.
 Bottlenose dolphins (Tursiops truncatus) are very rare compared to the above two species and there was no sighting in some surveys.

 In a study conducted in the Southern Black Sea in 2022 (Özsandıkçı et al., 2022), a total of 849 cetacean groups were recorded, with 448 groups (1846 individuals) during winter and 401 groups (947 individuals) during summer.
-Encounter rates in the eastern and western regions of Sinop revealed noteworthy distinctions.
+Encounter rates in the eastern and western regions of Sinop revealed noteworthy seasonal variations.
 In winter, encounter rates for bottlenose dolphins were 0.03 ind/km in the east and 0.14 ind/km in the west, for common dolphins, 0.92 ind/km in the east and 0.68 ind/km in the west, and for harbour porpoises, 0.79 ind/km in the east and 0.47 ind/km in the west.
 During the summer season, encounter rates were 0.14 in/km in the east and 0.07 ind/km in the west for bottlenose dolphins, 0.47 ind/km in the east and 0.26 ind/km in the west for common dolphins, and 0.35 ind/km in the east and 0.14 ind/km in the west for harbour porpoises.
-These findings demonstrate a more concentrated distribution of cetaceans, particularly common dolphins and harbour porpoises, in the eastern region of Sinop, emphasising the significance of this area for cetaceans.
+These findings demonstrate the high density of cetaceans, particularly common dolphins and harbour porpoises, in the eastern region of Sinop, emphasising the significance of this area for cetaceans.

 Criterion C: Key Life Cycle Activities